rage/programming-23/data/part-6/2-writing-files.md

 <programming-exercise name='Muistava sanakirja' tmcname='part06-16_muistava_sanakirja'>

-Tee sanakirjaa mallintava ohjelma, johon voi syöttää uusia sanoja tai josta voi hakea syötettyjä sanoja.
+Please write a program which functions as a dictionary.
+The user can type in new entries or look for existing entries.

-Ohjelman tulee toimia näin:
+The program should work as follows:

 <sample-output>

-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **1**
-Anna sana suomeksi: **auto**
+The word in Finnish: **auto**
-Anna sana englanniksi: **car**
+The word in English: **car**
-Sanapari lisätty
+Dictionary entry added
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **1**
-Anna sana suomeksi: **roska**
+The word in Finnish: **roska**
-Anna sana englanniksi: **garbage**
+The word in English: **garbage**
-Sanapari lisätty
+Dictionary entry added
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **1**
-Anna sana suomeksi: **laukku**
+The word in Finnish: **laukku**
-Anna sana englanniksi: **bag**
+The word in English: **bag**
-Sanapari lisätty
+Dictionary entry added
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **2**
-Anna sana: **bag**
+Search term: **bag**
 roska - garbage
 laukku - bag
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **2**
-Anna sana: **car**
+Search term: **car**
 auto - car
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **2**
-Anna sana: **laukku**
+Search term: **laukku**
 laukku - bag
-1 - Lisää sana, 2 - Hae sanaa, 3 - Poistu
+1 - Add word, 2 - Search, 3 - Quit
 Function: **3**
-Moi!
+Bye!

 </sample-output>

-Sanat tallennetaan tiedostoon `sanakirja.txt`.
-Ohjelma lukee tiedoston sisällön kun se käynnistetään.
-Uudet sanaparit lisätään tiedostoon aina tallennuksen yhteydessä.
+The dictionary entries should be written to a file called `dictionary.txt`.
+The program should first read the contents of the file.
+New entries are written to the end of the file whenever they are added to the dictionary.

-Voit itse päättää tiedostoon tallennettavan tiedon muodon.
+The format of the data stored in the dictionary is up to you.

-Huomaa, että paikallisten TMC-testien ajaminen voi tyhjentää sanakirja-tiedoston.
+NB: the automatic tests for this exercise may change the contents of the file.
+If you want to keep its contents, first make a copy of the file under a different name.

 **NB:** this exercise doesn't ask you to write any functions, so you should __not__ place any code within an `if __name__ == "__main__"` block.